 Learn more about white balance and other camera setting options here.

-If you want your fall photography from ordinary to extraordinary try out some of these creative techniques.
+If you want to take your fall foliage photos from ordinary to extraordinary, try out some of these creative techniques.

 Slow Shutter Speed